AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/log-forwarding.md

 Considerations:

 * The url string must include **https://** or validation will fail.
-If no port is included in the url string (e.g., `https://example.com:8443/aem_logs/aem`), port 443 (the default HTTPS port) is assumed.
-* If you would like to use a port different than 443, please provide it as part of the URL.
+* The url may include a port.
+For example, `https://example.com:8443/aem_logs/aem`.
+If no port is included in the url string, port 443 (the default HTTPS port) is assumed.

 #### HTTPS CDN logs {#https-cdn}